Mussolini: Son of the Century: Casting

 At the Rome Film Festival in October 2022, it was announced that Luca Marinelli would play Benito Mussolini.
 Marinelli was Mieli's first choice for the role of Mussolini.
 Marinelli shaved his head and gained 20 kg for the role.
 He also had to spend two hours in hair and makeup daily during filming.
 Wright called Marinelli the "most naturally gifted actor I've ever met" along with Gary Oldman, who starred in Wright's 2017 biopic, Darkest Hour.

 Filming

 The series was filmed over a period of six months beginning in November 2022.
 Filming took place primarily in Rome at Cinecittà Studios.
 Other filming locations included the Palazzo Reale and the Teatro di San Carlo in Naples, as well as Trieste, Aquileia, Gorizia, and Ruda in Friuli-Venezia Giulia.

 Music

 Not wanting the series to feel like a "stuffy period drama biopic", Wright brought on Tom Rowlands of The Chemical Brothers to compose its score.
 Wright stated that Rowlands's soundtrack helped the series maintain its pace, rhythm, and energy.
+Elvis Presley's song "Can't Help Falling in Love" was used in the fifth episode.